MicrosoftLearning/MS-4005-Craft-effective-prompts-for-Microsoft-Copilot-for-Microsoft-365/Instructions/Labs/M03-Edit-transform-content-with-microsoft-copilot-microsoft-365/3-add-images-slides-organize-presentation.md

 Suppose you want to add a slide to a deck on the history of soccer.
-Ask Microsoft 365 Copilot in PowerPoint to “**_Add a slide about the history of Women’s Olympic Soccer_**” and it creates that slide for you.
+Ask Copilot in PowerPoint to “**_Add a slide about the history of Women’s Olympic Soccer_**” and it creates that slide for you.

 ![Screenshot of Copilot in PowerPoint compose box with a prompt entered.](../media/copilot-add-slides-powerpoint.png)

 Copilot can also step in to make what you have even better.
 Maybe you're teaching a cooking class and need some slides about making pizza, but it could use some images.
 Ask Copilot to “**_Add an image of a chef making pizza dough_**” and Copilot will find the perfect image to make your slide more appealing.

 Give it a try with the following prompts and see what Copilot can come up with for you.